-Deficiency of niacin is very rare today, hence niacin supplements are seldom needed.
+Deficiency of niacin is very rare today, hence supplements are seldom needed.

 Niacin, or nicotinic acid, was the first pharmaceutical agent discovered to treat hypercholesterolemia.

-Niacin is a potent lipid lowering drug.
-It reduces total cholesterol, LDL-cholesterol, triglycerides, and lipoprotein(a) and raises HDL-cholesterol.
+It is a potent lipid lowering drug and reduces total cholesterol, LDL-cholesterol, triglycerides, and lipoprotein(a) and raises HDL-cholesterol.

-Several imaging studies suggest that niacin treatment reduces atherosclerotic plaque burden.
+Several imaging studies suggest that it reduces atherosclerotic plaque burden.

-In 2011 and 2014, the clinical rationale for niacin encountered a roadblock when two large randomized trials (AIM-HIGH and HPS2-THRIVE) showed that the addition of niacin to intensive statin treatment of patients with cardiovascular disease did not improve clinical outcome.
+In 2011 and 2014, the clinical rationale for the use of the niacin encountered a roadblock when two large randomized trials (AIM-HIGH and HPS2-THRIVE) showed that the addition of the drug to intensive statin treatment of patients with cardiovascular disease did not improve clinical outcome.

 Hence, in the modern era of intensive statin use, the use of niacin as a lipid lowering agent may be of limited value.Thus, its use should be limited to high-risk individuals and those who are intolerant to statins.